BK-SDM: A Lightweight, Fast, and Cheap Version of Stable Diffusion: Results

 \subsection{Application}

-\textbf{Personalized T2I synthesis.} Tab.~\ref{table:dreambooth} compares the fine-tuning results with DreamBooth~\cite{dreambooth} over different backbones to create images about a given subject.
+\textbf{Personalized T2I Synthesis.} Tab.~\ref{table:dreambooth} compares the fine-tuning results with DreamBooth~\cite{dreambooth} over different backbones to create images about a given subject.
 BK-SDMs can preserve 95\%$\sim$99\% scores of the original SDM while cutting fine-tuning costs.
 Fig.~\ref{fig:dreambooth} depicts that our models can accurately capture the subject details and generate various scenes.
 Over the models retrained with a batch size of 64, the baselines without KD fail to generate the subjects or cannot maintain the identity details.
 See Sec.~\ref{appendix_dreambooth} for further results.

-\textbf{Image-to-image translation.} Fig.~\ref{fig:i2i} presents the text-guided stylization results with SDEdit~\cite{sdedit}.
+\textbf{Image-to-Image Translation.} Fig.~\ref{fig:i2i} presents the text-guided stylization results with SDEdit~\cite{sdedit}.
 Our model, resembling the ability of the original SDM, faithfully produces images given style-specified prompts and content pictures.
 See Sec.~\ref{appendix:img2img} for additional results.

-\textbf{Deployment on edge devices.} We deploy our models trained with 2.3M pairs and compare them against the original SDM under the same setup on edge devices (20 denoising steps on NVIDIA Jetson AGX Orin 32GB and 10 steps on iPhone 14).
+\textbf{Deployment on Edge Devices.} We deploy our models trained with 2.3M pairs and compare them against the original SDM under the same setup on edge devices (20 denoising steps on NVIDIA Jetson AGX Orin 32GB and 10 steps on iPhone 14).
 Our models produce a 512×512 image within 4 seconds (see Tab.~\ref{table:edge_time}), while maintaining acceptable image quality (Fig.~\ref{fig:teaser}(d) and Sec.~\ref{appendix_edge_deploy}).

 \textbf{Another LDM.} SDMs are derived from LDMs~\cite{ldm2022}, which share a similar U-Net design across many tasks.
-To validate the generality of our work, the same approach of BK-SDM-Small is applied to compress an LDM for unconditional generation on CelebA-HQ~\cite{ldm-face}.
+To validate the generality of our work, we compress an LDM (with 308M parameters and 410K training iterations) for unconditional generation on CelebA-HQ~\cite{ldm-face} by using the same approach of BK-SDM-Small (187M parameters and 30K iterations).
 Fig.~\ref{fig:ldm_face} shows the efficacy of our architecture and distillation retraining.